GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab4-guide/README.md

 •	Experience the self-healing capability of the space <br>

 ###### Lab Description
-In this lab you will start XAP infrastructure services.
+In this lab you will start GS infrastructure services.
 Deploy a Space, perform some benchmarks using a benchmark tool that will test your space and undeploy the space.
 You will perform most actions using GigaSpaces Web Management Console service
 (a.k.a. gs-webui).
-You will also try to check the self-healing capabilities of the space by stopping a GSC and see how XAP heals itself.
+You will also try to check the self-healing capabilities of the space by stopping a GSC and see how GS heals itself.

 ## 1	Start XAP Infrastructure

 a.
-Go to %XAP_TRAINING_HOME%\gigaspaces-xap\bin <br>
+Go to $GS_HOME/bin <br>
 b.	./gs.sh host run-agent --auto --gsc=4 <br>
 c.
 Go to web Management Console (localhost:8099) <br>
 d.
 Press on the gsc processes to see the process information and log. <br>